piaw/www/claude/Draft2027.md

 - **Lindau → Munich is solved:** Bayern-Ticket + per-bike day tickets, no reservations, first train of the morning.
 Done successfully in 2025.

 ### Route branches closed
 - ~~Hahntennjoch ride-home to Munich~~ — 18% out of Imst, disqualifying for a loaded tandem.
-Fernpass is a tunnelled trunk road and worse. **Silvretta → Bodensee → train is the finish.**
+Fernpass is a tunnelled trunk road and worse.
+- ~~Silvretta Hochalpenstraße~~ — **closed until summer 2030.** Was the planned finish; now dead.
+Replaced by Arlberg (or Zeinisjoch if it goes).
 - ~~Bellinzona / Milan exit~~ — valley heat.
 San Bernardino is ridden as an up-and-back from Splügen, never descended.

 ---